 The opportunities in Salve’s administration of justice program are endless.
 The faculty guided me; the compassion and empathy I received from them is absolutely unparalleled and I don’t think I would have received it anywhere else.

-Lindsay Rolfe ’14, senior cyber threat intelligence analyst, Pfizer
+Lindsay Rolfe ’14, cybersecurity awareness coordinator, Pfizer

 Our program prepares students to pursue many career paths, including law enforcement or corrections.
 Those who earn the degree often accept jobs as crime scene investigators, probation officers, FBI special agents, paralegals, criminal justice professors or police detectives.